 Hevo provides an Automated No-code Data Pipeline that helps you move your Amazon Ads(Coming Soon for Hevo!) to BigQuery.
 Hevo is fully-managed and completely automates the process of not only loading data from your 150+ data sources(including 40+ free sources)but also enriching the data and transforming it into an analysis-ready form without having to write a single line of code.
 Its fault-tolerant architecture ensures that the data is handled securely and consistently with zero data loss.

 Amazon Ads is an upcoming source to connect Amazon Ads to BigQuery.
 Hevo supports a variety of Data Warehouses and Databases like Amazon Redshift, Snowflake, MySQL, Databricks, etc as sources.
-You can check out the integrations supported by Hevo here.

 Having said that, you can setup Google BigQuery as a destination with the following steps: